ibm-cloud-docs/vpc/vsi_is_provisioning_scripts.md

 When you create an {{site.data.keyword.vsi_is_full}} instance, you can specify optional user data that automatically performs common configuration tasks or runs scripts.
 For more information about user data and usernames, see [IAM access](/docs/account?topic=account-userroles).
 {: shortdesc}

-VPC uses Cloud-init technology to configure virtual server instances.
+{{site.data.keyword.vpc_short}} uses Cloud-init technology to configure virtual server instances.
 The **User Data** field on the *New virtual server for VPC* page allows users to put in custom configuration options by using cloud-init.
 Cloud-init supports several formats for configuration data, including yaml in a cloud-config file.

 You can specify cloud-config data directly in the **User Data** field, or you can include the cloud-config data in a text file and specify the file name when you create your instance.
 For example, if you save the cloud-config data in `userdata.blob`, specify `-user-data @userdata.blob` when you create an instance by using the CLI.